AriaSalvatrice/synth-protoboard/README.md

 # Prototype board for Kosmo & Eurorack
 Hey what's hip love, welcome to my twisted atelier.
 When making some honking diy synths I really like prototype PCBs with a breadboard layout.
 You can tinker with the circuit with a real breadboard, then solder a one-off build with almost the same layout.
 And it turns out, having such PCBs printed with custom features can be even cheaper than buying generic ones—especially if you manage to cram two of them into a small size!
 So I designed a protoboard with convenient features for DIY synthesizers that require three power rails.
+You can use both halves or cut it in two manually.

 ![](Images/rev1.jpg)